-Also to know is, how long does a lawn mower spark plug last?
+Similarly, how long does a lawn mower spark plug last?

 25 hours

-Moreover, how often should I replace my lawnmower spark plug?
+People also ask, how often should I replace my lawnmower spark plug?
 How often should you change spark plugs in a lawn mower?
 Lawn mower spark plugs should be changed according to your lawn mower owners manual, or annually if your manual does not specify.
 Another good option is to change the spark plugs once the winter season starts so it will be ready to go when Spring arrives.

-Similarly one may ask, can a lawn mower spark plug fail?
+Keeping this in view, can a lawn mower spark plug fail?

 Hard Start.
 The most common problem associated with a bad spark plug in a lawnmower is that the mower is more difficult than normal to start.
 A push mower may take several more pulls on the starter rope before its engine starts, and a lawn tractor fails to start with the turn of its key.